numerai/docs/numerai-signals/signals-overview.md

 **Why shouldn't I just trade on my own?**

 You can and we can't stop.
 However, Numerai is equipped to tell you if your signal is already known and being used by everyone else - it's not very valuable to trade a signal that everyone else is already trading.
-[Learn more in this Medium post](https://medium.com/numerai/building-the-last-hedge-fund-introducing-numerai-signals-12de26dfa69c).
+[Learn more in this blog post](https://blog.numer.ai/building-the-last-hedge-fund-introducing-numerai-signals).

 **Can you tell me if my diagnostics are good?**